-There’s been little research to date that’s studied how diet should be modified based on somatotype to achieve specific results.
+There’s been little research to date on how diet should be modified based on somatotype to achieve specific results.

 Losing weight can seem like an uphill battle when your efforts don’t pay off.
-Understanding your individual body type, as well as the unique challenges faced by endomorphs, may help you drop pounds and hit your fitness goals.
+Understanding your individual body type, as well as the unique challenges endomorphs face, may help you drop pounds and hit your fitness goals.